Manning tweets out confirmation: "I'm OK"

 Her lawyers also accused the government of a “gross breach of confidentiality” in releasing details of her medical status.

-After her suicide attempt, Manning was taken to a local hospital near the U.S. Disciplinary Barracks at Fort Leavenworth, Kansas, where she is being held for violating the Espionage Act.
+After what a U.S. official told CNN is believed to be a suicide attempt, Manning was taken to a local hospital near the U.S. Disciplinary Barracks at Fort Leavenworth, Kansas, where she is being held for violating the Espionage Act.

 U.S. Army spokesman Colonel Patrick Seiber confirmed to CNN that Manning was taken to the hospital “during the early hours of July 5” before returning to the barracks.
 The spokesman said that officials “continue to monitor the inmate’s condition.”